Most people have to make some dietary changes to get and stay in ketosis. Find out whether raisins are keto-friendly and what other options there are.

 - Net carbs: 14.3 grams

-Even the number of net carbs in 10 raisins, 14.3 grams, will likely be a challenge to fit into a keto diet.
+If you are not that familiar with the ketogenic diet yet, even the number of net carbs in 10 raisins, 14.3 grams, is typically challenging to fit into keto in combination with other foods.

-100 grams of raisins contains the following nutrients (2):
+100 grams of raisins contain the following nutrients (1):

 - Calories: 296